 When looking up how many hours of wedding photography you need, you’ll notice that many photographers offer a six-hour package as a starting point.

-But the problem is, with 6 hours, you’ll have to pick and choose which parts of the day will get photographed, because not everything fits!
-You’ll either be rushed through the day trying to get everything captured (not fun on an already nerve-wracking day!), or you’ll have to choose whether to cut the reception or the getting ready photos!
+With 6 hours, you’ll usually have to pick and choose which parts of the day will get photographed, because not everything fits!
+You’ll either sacrifice the getting ready photos, or part of your reception.
+If you try to cram them in, you’ll likely feel rushed throughout the day trying to get everything captured.

-We’ve had couples tell us that they’re “just having a small wedding” as a reason that they won’t need 8 hours.
-But your guest count doesn’t usually impact how many hours of wedding photography you’ll need!
+Note that your guest count doesn’t usually impact how many hours of wedding photography you’ll need!

 We only had 56 people at our wedding (including us and our vendors), yet we booked our photographers for 10 hours!

-If you’re having an elopement or a courthouse wedding, that may be a different story – see the end of this post!
-But otherwise, let us tell you right now… If you’re like most couples, you’re probably going to end up wanting 8 or more hours.
+If you’re having an elopement or a courthouse wedding, or maybe a brunch wedding that won’t have a full reception, that may be a different story – see the end of this post!
+But otherwise, if you’re like most couples, you’re probably going to end up wanting 8 or more hours.

 8 Hours of Wedding Photography